gura-lang/gura-lang.github.io/documents/Template-Engine.md

 There are two ways to invoke Template Engine as below:

-- In a command line, launch Gura intepreter with a text file containing embedded scripts.
+- In a command line, launch Gura intepreter with `-T` option and a text file containing embedded scripts.
-- Create a `template` instance in a script with which you can control the engine.
+- In a script, create a `template` instance in a script with which you can control the engine.

 ### {{ page.chapter}}.2.1.
-Invoked from Command Line
+Invoke from Command Line

-Consider a file `sample.txt` that contains the following text content containing embeddd scripts:
+Consider a file `sample.tmpl` that contains the following text content containing an embedded script:

-`[sample.txt]`
+`[sample.tmpl]`

     Current time is ${datetime.now().format('%H:%M:%S')}.

 From a command line, execute the Gura interpreter with the option `-T` followed by the file name as below:

-    $ gura -T sample.txt
+    $ gura -T sample.tmpl

-This would evaluate the file and render the result to the standard output like below:
+This would evaluate the file with the engine that renders the result to the standard output like below:

     Current time is 12:34:56.

 ### {{ page.chapter}}.2.2.
-Using template Instance
+Invoke from Script

 In a script, you can create a `template` instance to work with the engine.
-Below is an example to read the above sample file and create an instance:
+Below is an example to read the above sample file and create the instance:

-    tmpl = template('sample.txt')
+    tmpl = template('sample.tmpl')

-Then, you can order the instance to render its result with the following code:
+Then, you can order the instance to render its result by the following code:

 	tmpl.render(sys.stdout)